Ultrafast optical generation of antiferromagnetic meron-antimeron pairs with conservation of topological charge: Introduction

 In this context, an ability to generate any desired magnetic configuration,~i.e.~a spin texture of desired properties, with an ultrafast optical laser, remains a challenge.
 Recent experimental demonstration of skyrmion nucleation with an ultrafast laser by B\"uttner {\it et al.}~\cite{Buttner2021} has proved the feasibility of optical generation of spin textures.
 However, the proposed explanation of the effect relies solely on classical magnetisation dynamics which does not take into account electronic interactions.
 Besides, the working model contains the anti-symmetric Dzyaloshinskii-Moriya interaction which is known to drive the system into a skyrmionic state without any additional excitation~\cite{Fert2013}.
-Optical skyrmion generation has been also demonstrated with a tight-binding electronic Hamiltonian with spin-orbit coupling~\cite{Bostrom2022}, which also makes its solely-optical origin somewhat ambiguous.
-Such topological structures are known to arise during the transition between two different magnetic configurations \cite{Heo2016, Ono2019}, however, their transient nature makes them useless for any practical purpose.
+The nucleation process can be further reinforced with a laser~\cite{Bostrom2022} in the presence of spin-orbit coupling.
+Such topological structures are also known to arise during the transition between two different magnetic configurations \cite{Heo2016, Ono2019}, however, their transient nature makes them useless for any practical purpose.
 An alternative mechanism of laser induced magnetisation dynamics was recently proposed by Ghosh and co-workers~\cite{Ghosh2022}, showing the emergence of a new chiral spin-mixing interaction which can lead to chiral formation even in absence of any intrinsic spin-orbit coupling.
 The emergent chirality is quite sensitive to the laser parameters which emphasizes the importance of coherent interaction of the laser with the electronic degrees of freedom for chiral state generation.
 This mechanism leads to a quasi-stable chiral formation which can survive for several picoseconds, and it is distinctly different from that driven by thermal excitations.